-Within a few minutes we were up the elevators to the 12th floor.
-At this points it had been only about 25 minutes since my plane touched down, which was amazing!
+Within a few minutes, we were up the elevators to the 12th floor.
+At this point it had been only about 25 minutes since my plane touched down, which was amazing!
 I found this property very difficult to photograph due to the glossy, reflective wood and dark colours, so I apologize in advance for the picture quality!

 I was assigned room 1257, which was an Executive Deluxe Room with lounge access.